 The renewables industry is seeing significant growth in investments.
-These investments either come from governments who are trying to increase their local solar energy production.
-Or private investors looking to make a profit from the promising industry.
+These investments either come from governments trying to increase their local solar energy production or private investors looking to profit from the promising industry.

 As global energy needs rise, it’s promising to see the funding of eco-friendly solutions to meet this demand.
-However, it’s important to note that investment in solar energy is still concentrated within Europe, China, and North America.
+However, it’s important to note that solar energy investment is still concentrated in Europe, China, and North America.
 Other regions, such as Africa, do not yet offer all the features that private investors look for.
 Especially in terms of potential returns from the market.